-This activity was inspired by my Halloween candy counting over at my other blog .
-Seeing how resistant my son is to writing tells me one thing, that he needs to practice lots but it needs to be within activities he loves.
-This is a math activity with gross motor, and some writing on a vertical surface which is great for beginning writers because it forces the correct wrist position and strengthens the correct muscles in the hand and arm.
+This is a math activity with gross motor and some writing on a vertical surface which is great for beginning writers because it forces the correct wrist position and strengthens the muscles in the hand and arm.
 Preschool math activities like this help bring math to life by using the world around the children to use as manipulatives.

 - Gather your materials.
-You will need some paper ( I get this craft paper in the mailing supply section of Walmart , way cheaper than real butcher paper), markers and something to put the paper on the wall with.
-I use painter’s tape and I use a lot so my toddler doesn’t pick it off.
+You will need some paper ( I get this craft paper in the mailing supply section of Walmart, way cheaper than real butcher paper), markers and something to put the paper on the wall.
+I use painter’s tape, and I use a lot, so my toddler doesn’t pick it off.

 - Decide what things you want to count and write them on.
 I made the windows and doors spots to write the numbers in.